 Cut around the poster board circle.

-Position and trace around the pattern pieces on the paper for five of the largest circle and one each of
+Position and trace around the pattern pieces on the paper for five of the largest circle and one each of the remaining circles.

 Cut around each of the circles.

 Hold the small marked circle pattern firmly against the paper.

 Cut along each of the eight lines from the outer edge of the circle to the dotted line of the inner circle.

 Hold the large marked circle firmly over the stacked group of circles.

 Cut along each of the eight lines from the outer edge of the circle to the inner dotted line circle.